Union Pacific Corp. Subsidiaries

 Union Pacific Resources is also in the midst of deleveraging itself by selling off non-core assets.
 The sale of the company's gas processing businesses to Duke Energy is in sync with this strategy, and more sales are expected to close in the near future.
 What should emerge is a company with greater financial flexibility that is concentrated in the business it knows best -- finding and drilling for natural gas.

-Sale of part of Union Pacific Resources to Duke Energy -- (from Duke Energy news release):
+Duke Energy bought a portion of Union Pacific Resources (from Duke Energy news release):

 DENVER (Feb.
 22, 1999) -- The Federal Trade Commission has cleared the previously announced sale of Union Pacific Resources' (UPR) midstream natural gas business to Duke Energy Field Services Inc.